-Sale Event
+Sale Events

 The sale of Manitoba Harvest in February 2019 qualified as a Sale Event under the Company's LLC Agreement.
-During the second quarter of 2019, the Company declared a distribution to the Allocation Member of \$7.7 million which will be paid in the second quarter of 2019.
+During the second quarter of 2019, the Company declared and paid a distribution to the Allocation Member of \$7.7 million related to the sale of Manitoba Harvest.
 The profit allocation distribution was calculated based on the portion of the gain on sale related to the Closing Date Consideration, less the loss on sale of shares that were received as part of the Closing Consideration.
 An additional profit allocation distribution related to the Sale Event of Manitoba Harvest will be declared subsequent to receipt of the Deferred Consideration in August 2019.
+The Company also paid an additional \$0.3 million in distributions to the Allocation Member related to working capital settlements from prior Sale Events.